impact-hiv/NepidemiX/doc/tutorial.rst

 The command line
 ~~~~~~~~~~~~~~~~~

-The NepidemiX scripts are currently terminal programs.
+The NepidemiX scripts are terminal programs.
 That means that they don't have any graphical user interface, and that you will have to execute them from the command line.
 I will assume that you know how to open a terminal and how to change directories.

 Relative and absolute paths